-Golden LEAF has budgeted $39.5 million for new awards for fiscal year 2021-2022.
-Of this, the amount budgeted for the programs and initiatives is as follows:
+Golden LEAF has budgeted $39.5 million for new awards for fiscal year 2021-2022 in existing grant programs, not including scholarships.

-Learn more about Golden LEAF Foundation scholarships by viewing the scholarships section of this website.
+Learn more about Golden LEAF scholarships by viewing the scholarships section of this website.

-There’s no requirement that you contact our staff before submitting a proposal, but Golden LEAF has an open door policy, and we welcome the opportunity to discuss project ideas at any time.
+There’s no requirement that you contact Golden LEAF staff before submitting a proposal, but Golden LEAF has an open door policy, and welcomes the opportunity to discuss project ideas at any time.

 Yes.
-We also encourage declined applicants to use our open door policy to discuss the strengths and weaknesses of a proposal.
+Golden LEAF also encourages declined applicants to use the open door policy to discuss the strengths and weaknesses of a proposal.
 In the Open Grants Program, an organization may not resubmit a proposal for a previously declined project for six (6) months after the declination.
 An eligible entity that has had a project declined may submit a proposal for a substantially different project at any time.

 Yes.
-We encourage past grantees to call our staff to discuss proposal ideas.
+Golden LEAF encourages past grantees to call Golden LEAF staff to discuss proposal ideas.